 Available on the JOHN FOXX & ROBIN GUTHRIE album ‘Mirrorball’ via Metamatic Records

 JOHN FOXX & THE MATHS featuring MIRA AROYO Watching A Building On Fire (2011)

-Joining forces with synth collector extraordinaire Benge, Foxx found the perfect foil for his earlier analogue ambitions, only this time combined with a warmth that had not been apparent on ‘Metamatic’, or his work with Louis Gordon.
+Joining forces with synth collector extraordinaire Benge, Foxx found the perfect foil for his earlier analogue ambitions.
 The best track on their debut album ‘Interplay’ was a co-written duet with Mira Aroyo of LADYTRON entitled ‘Watching A Building On Fire’.
 With its chattering drum machine and accessible Trans-European melodies, it was an obvious spiritual successor to ‘Burning Car’.